rwbl/domoticz-webapp-sitecontrol/README.md

 ### Documentation
 The PDF document *domoticz-webapp-sitecontrol.pdf* describes the solution and the concept.
+The files wasc-*.flow* and subflow contain the Node-RED flows (formatted).

 ### Credits
 To the developers of Domoticz and Node-RED and to all sharing related information.